 What are Trail Running Shoes?

-Trail running shoes are designed to offer a better grip on all terrain, boosting performance and stability.
-In addition, the boots usually have a lug pattern on the outsole that provides more traction than traditional running shoes and extra protection against sharp objects and debris.
+Trail running shoes are designed to offer a better grip and durability, boost performance and stability and help prevent bruising from roots, rocks, and other debris on the trail.
+They have stiffer, tougher soles with a lug pattern on the outsole that provides more traction than road running shoes and extra protection against sharp objects and debris.